Amokric/Norovirus-spec/README.md

 After this the only way of spread is through assigned seat neighbours because the students no longer interact with their group work or friendship networks.

-### Initialising the model
-In the model they run a standard school week, students go to school for five days and then are home for two.
-The model only includes exposure in the school and not at home or public venues -> only focus  5/7 days and during school time.
-During the 5 days, the students have a chance of being infected with the virus by their neighbours, students they connect with for group work, and their lunch and recess friends.

-Students 'sick'/'healthy' status is updated at the end of each day, as well as their absentee status.
-If a student has 'sick' status for 2 days then they are removed from school temporarily.
-But when they are home they are not considered to spread there, as the model only focuses on school spread.